Speech Language and Communication Needs (SLCN)

 At Banks Road Primary School we recognise that the development of speech, language and communication skills is a fundamental part of a child’s development.
 All staff have been trained in communication and language development.
 This training and support is reviewed as part the schools monitoring and evaluation cycle.
 The whole school staff have been trained by specialist external SLCN professionals as well as the SENCO.

 In addition, we commission at speech and language therapist from MAST.
-Her name is Elaine Devereux and she works in school each week.
+Her name is Alix Heron and she works in school each week.
 She works very closely with the SENCO to ensure that the needs of pupils with speech, language and communication needs are met across the school.
-There are a number of ways in which Elaine works with the school and the staff including;
+There are a number of ways in which Alix works with the school and the staff including;

 - Contributing to the development of skills and competency of staff and how to support the children with their speech and language needs.

 - Liaising with parents

 - The diagnosis and assessment of specific communication difficulties to inform intervention planning

 - Facilitating therapy programmes, including speech, language and communication groups

 - Providing therapy for identified children

 - Developing intervention plans and monitoring targets

 - Promoting strategies to support all children with their speech and language development